idaholab/moose/framework/doc/content/source/actioncomponents/MeshGeneratorComponent.md

 ## Using the final mesh generator

-When using the 'final_generator' option for the [!param](/ActionComponents/MeshGeneratorComponent/mesh_generator_type) parameter, the mesh will not be duplicated, the final mesh from the [Mesh](syntax/Mesh/index.md) block will be used.
+When using the 'final_generator' option for the [!param](/ActionComponents/MeshGeneratorComponent/mesh_generator_type) parameter, the mesh will not be duplicated; the final mesh from the [Mesh](syntax/Mesh/index.md) block will be used.

 !syntax parameters /ActionComponents/MeshGeneratorComponent